What Age Should Kids Get a Phone?

 By signing up, you agree to our Terms and Conditions and Privacy Policy.

-What is a good age to get a phone?
+What age should kids get a phone?

 Many children are ready for a phone at an average age of 12 or 13.
+We recommend this age range as a guideline for most families.

 They’re starting to get more independent